Aman-in-GitHub/Pokedex-CLI/README.md

 ## Installation

 Ensure you have Node.js installed on your system.
-Then, install PokédexCLI globally using npm:
+Then, install Pokédex CLI globally using npm:

 ```bash
 npm install -g pokedex-cli